chooie/test-driven-clj-cljs/README.md

 Ideas on how to improve the smoke test time include:

-- Ditch Cljs (for the same reasons as above)
+- Ditch cljs (for the same reasons as above)

 Ideas on how to improve other problem areas: